Certain individuals are required to provide criminal record checks with their UK visa applications. We take a look at this requirement.

 UK visa applications: who needs a criminal record certificate: How our immigration solicitors can help

 We are experienced in assisting individuals with a range of different applications for leave to enter the UK.
-If you are seeking legal advice and assistance regarding a specific immigration application, please complete our enquiry form below and we will provide you with information about our fees and processes.
+If you are seeking legal advice and assistance regarding a specific immigration application, please contact us or complete our enquiry form below.